-How to Automatically Start Programs in Windows 10
+How to Auto-Start Programs in Windows 10

 This article guides users on starting programs automatically in Windows 10.
 It explains that the msconfig page is no longer available and outlines how to find where programs are installed and configure them to auto-start.
 The process involves creating a shortcut in the Windows Startup folder and using the Windows Run command box.
 The article…